The Valero Alamo Bowl started a scholarship program in 2000 with 26 San Antonio high school students splitting $52,000.

 In 2022, there were 91 winners representing 71 different San Antonio area high schools.

-Interested in the 2020-2021 Valero Alamo Bowl Scholar-Athlete Program?
+Interested in the 2023 Valero Alamo Bowl Scholar-Athlete Program?

-2020 Key Dates (tentative):
+2023 Key Dates (tentative):

 November 1: Deadline for schools to submit their allotted student applications to the Foundation (each school’s internal deadlines vary so check with your school’s Counseling Office).

-December 29: Winners recognized on the field during the first quarter of the Valero Alamo Bowl.
+December 28: Winners recognized on the field during the first quarter of the Valero Alamo Bowl.

-The Bowl’s college program is called the Valero Alamo Bowl Community Partners scholarship and is funded by the Bowl and matching programs at all six of San Antonio’s four-year universities.
+The Bowl’s college program is called the Valero Alamo Bowl Community Partners Scholarship and is funded by the Bowl and matching programs at all six of San Antonio’s four-year universities.
 The scholarship total and number of winners is announced at the start of each college football season.

 While each San Antonio university determines its own criteria for selecting the winners, the program’s focus is junior and seniors with a high propensity to stay and work in San Antonio.